-As always, the onsite Registration desk, trip starters, and the Bazaar are located at the Morro Bay Community Center, 1001 Kennedy Way.
+As always, the onsite Registration desk, Check-in, trip starters, and the Bazaar are located at the Morro Bay Community Center, 1001 Kennedy Way.

 Special Events 2015: